-In California, the California Consumer Privacy Act ("CCPA"), which became effective in 2020, broadly defines personal information, gives California residents expanded individual privacy rights and protections and provides for civil penalties for violations and a private right of action for data breaches.
-Further, the California Privacy Rights Act (the "CPRA"), which became effective in 2023 and amends the CCPA, creates additional obligations with respect to processing and storing personal information.
-We will continue to monitor developments related to the CCPA and anticipate additional costs and expenses associated with CPRA compliance.
-While there is an exception for protected health information that is subject to HIPAA and clinical trial regulations, the CCPA may impact our business activities if we become a "Business" regulated by the CCPA.
-Unlike other state privacy laws, the CCPA also regulates personal information collected in a business to business and in human resources contexts.
-Further, there continues to be some uncertainly about how certain provisions of the CCPA will be interpreted and how the law will be enforced.
+In California, the California Consumer Privacy Act ("CCPA"), which became effective in 2020, broadly defines personal information, gives California residents expanded individual privacy rights and protections, provides for civil penalties for violations and gives California residents a private right of action for data breaches in certain cases.
+Further, the California Privacy Rights Act ("CPRA"), which became effective in 2023 and amends the CCPA, imposes additional obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
+It also created a new California Privacy Protection Agency authorized to issue substantive regulations and is expected to result in increased privacy and information security enforcement.
+The CPRA also extends the provisions of both the CCPA and the CPRA to the personal information of California-based employees.
+While there is an exception for certain health information, including protected health information that is subject to HIPAA, and clinical trial data, the CCPA may impact our business activities if we become a "Business" regulated by the CCPA.
+Further, there continues to be some uncertainly about how certain provisions of the CCPA will be interpreted and how some areas of the law will be enforced.
+We will continue to monitor developments related to the CCPA and anticipate additional costs and expenses associated with compliance.

 In addition to the CCPA, broad consumer privacy laws recently went into effect in Virginia on January 1, 2023, in Colorado and Connecticut on July 1, 2023, and in Utah on December 31, 2023.
-New privacy laws will also become effective in Florida, Montana and Texas in 2024, in Tennessee and Iowa in 2025, and in Indiana in 2026 and numerous other states are considering new privacy laws.
-Furthermore, other U.S. states, such as New York, Massachusetts, and Utah have enacted stringent data security laws and numerous other states have proposed similar privacy laws.
+New privacy laws will also become effective in Florida, Montana, Oregon and Texas in 2024, in Delaware, Iowa, New Hampshire, New Jersey, and Tennessee in 2025, and in Indiana in 2026.
+In addition, numerous other states are considering new comprehensive privacy laws.